davay42/vitepress-pages/README.md

   getPages,
   getParents,
   getSiblings,
-  trailSlash, // Vitepress omits ending slashes, you may need to add it for consistent paths } from "vitepress-pages/browser";
+  normalize, // Vitepress omits ending slashes, you may need to add it for consistent paths } from "vitepress-pages/browser";

 import routes from "~pages"; // all routes list from `vite-plugin-pages`